mixxxdj/hss1394/README.md

 ## License

-The HSS1394 library is licensed under the terms of the GNU Lesser General Public License (LGPL) version 3.
+The HSS1394 library is licensed under the terms of the GNU Lesser General Public License (LGPL) version 3 or later.
 See [`LICENSE`](LICENSE) for details.